Book Now

 Max Altitude: 4,040m / 13,254 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest houseDuration: 4-5 hoursDistance: 9km / 5 milesTravel Mode: Walking

+You will ascend to Thorong Phedi this day, the foot of the Thorong La Pass.
+Many trekkers also prefer to hike to High Camp to spend the night.
 The trail from Yak Kharka ascends to a ridge and descends to a rover.
 You will cross the river via a wooden bridge and follow a narrow trail to Leader.
 The trail further continues to Thorong Phedi.

 Max Altitude: 4,450m / 14,599 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest houseDuration: 4-5 hoursDistance: 9km / 5 milesTravel Mode: Walking